Liver and Biliary Tract (bile duct, gallbladder) Cancer

 Our program includes doctors who specialize in all aspects of diagnosing and treating liver and biliary tract cancer.
 Legacy Cancer Institute ranks among the nation's top cancer programs and has received multiple quality awards including the Outstanding Achievement Award from the American College of Surgeons' Commission (ACS) on Cancer.
 The ACS ranks Legacy's cancer program as one of the best in the nation.
 Learn more.

 Cancer treatment is rapidly evolving.
 Legacy Cancer Institute specializes in minimally invasive treatments, symptom management and survivorship services.
 We also offer clinical trials in addition to chemotherapy.
 At Legacy we understand that you have a life, not just a diagnosis.
-That's why we offer a wide range of support services and integrative medicine to help manage symptom and improve your quality of life during and after treatment.
+That's why we offer a wide range of support services and integrative medicine to help manage symptoms and improve your quality of life during and after treatment.

 Learn about treatment options